• Skip to primary navigation

 adding vinegar to the ingredients of vegetarian ginataang gabi

-Add coconut cream, pepper, and allow it to simmer again until the oil comes out of the cream, about 10 minutes.
+Add coconut cream, and pepper, and allow it to simmer again until the oil comes out of the cream, about 10 minutes.

 cooked vegetarian ginataang gabi or taro